top of page

 1. Define the Use Case

-2. Create the Workflow Structure
+2. Create the Workflow Structure in n8n

 Each node represents one step from your BPMN diagram.

-3. Add Context & Memory
+3. Add Context and Memory

-• Store variables or memory across workflow runs.
+• Store variables across workflow runs

-4. Add Guardrails and Reviews
+4. Add Guardrails and Human Oversight

-• Logging and alerts for anomalies.
+• Logging and monitoring

-• Escalation routes for uncertain AI decisions.
+• Escalation paths for uncertain AI decisions

 Example: AI-Powered Support Ticket Routing

-Objective: Automatically classify and assign customer tickets.
+Objective: Automatically classify and assign incoming support tickets.

-Workflow outline:
+Workflow Outline:

-1. Trigger: New ticket submission.
+• Trigger: New ticket submission

 Best Practices for Agent-Based Automation